dapr/proposals/20240919-scheduler-failure-policy.md

 Below are the proto definitions for the new `FailurePolicy` options.
 Both constant and cron policies include an optional max retries option to limit the number of retries according to the number of attempts.
+If max retries is unset, the Job will be retried indefinitely.
 The failure policy message is added as an optional field to the Job message.
 If unset, the failure policy of a Job is `Drop`.